Arkadina/api-restful-with-mysql/README.md

-# Api rest ful with mysql
+# API RESTful with mysql

 ### Libraries